A once-sleepy House race in western New York is heating up, once again offering proof of why special elections matter.

 As the late Speaker Tip O’Neill of Massachusetts famously said, “All politics is local.”
 It’s a quote invoked to downplay the significance of national issues in a congressional campaign.
 But politics, locally, can also tell us an awful lot about the national environment.

-This article appears in the May 11, 2011, edition of National Journal Daily.
+This article appears in the May 11, 2011, edition of NJ Daily.